dfbarrero/aiCourse/assignments/r2p2/introduction.md

 ## Wall following behaviour

 Implement a new controller (wallfollowing_controller.py) that searches and follows a wall.
 Use the sandbox scenario for this exercise.

+## Wall following behaviour

+Implement a new controller (wallfollowing_fsm_controller.py) that searches and follows a wall using a Finite State Machine (FSM).
+Use the sandbox scenario for this exercise.